 Remember at the beginning when I mentioned that you should start by figuring out WHAT music you wanted to discover.
 This is where that really comes in handy.
 Because depending on what music you’re looking for, you’ll want to choose the right radio station to tune into.

-For example in the UK BBC Radio 1 is the one you want (excuse the pun) for all things chart and popular music.
+For example, in the UK BBC Radio 1 is the one you want (excuse the pun) for all things chart and popular music.
 We’re talking the UK top 4o, new releases from the big names in popular music and just that whole general vibe.
-BBC Radio 2 is more of a mix of older tunes from pre ’00s, as well as some new hits that maybe aren’t necessarily full pop tunes.
+BBC Radio 2 is more of a mix of older tunes from the pre-’00s, as well as some new hits that maybe aren’t necessarily full pop tunes.
 And then my personal favourite, BBC Radio 6, which focuses on more alternative music and, in my opinion, is the ultimate station to discover loads of new musicians.
-The Steve Lamacq show is probably my favourite on the station and it’s on every day from 4pm-7pm (UK time).
+The Steve Lamacq show is probably my favourite on the station and it’s on every day from 4:00 pm-7:00 pm (UK time).

 Congrats!
 You’re A Music-Finding Pro!